threeal/CheckWarning.cmake/README.md

 get_warning_flags(<output_var> [TREAT_WARNINGS_AS_ERRORS])
 ```

-This function retrieves the warning flags for a specific compiler and saves them to the variable `<output_var>`.
-It determines the current compiler using the [`CMAKE_<LANG>_COMPILER_ID`](https://cmake.org/cmake/help/v3.21/variable/CMAKE_LANG_COMPILER_ID.html) variable and retrieves the corresponding warning flags, as specified in the table below:
+This function retrieves the warning flags for the current compiler and saves them to the variable `<output_var>`.
+It determines the compiler using the [`CMAKE_CXX_COMPILER_ID`](https://cmake.org/cmake/help/v3.21/variable/CMAKE_LANG_COMPILER_ID.html) variable and retrieves the corresponding warning flags, as shown in the table below:

 | Compiler     | Warning Flags              |
 | ------------ | -------------------------- |
 | MSVC         | `/permissive- /W4 /EHsc`   |
 | GNU or Clang | `-Wall -Wextra -Wpedantic` |

-If the `TREAT_WARNINGS_AS_ERRORS` option is specified, it will also append the flag that treats warnings as errors, as specified in the table below:
+If the `TREAT_WARNINGS_AS_ERRORS` option is specified, it appends the flag that treats warnings as errors, as shown in the table below:

 | Compiler     | Flag      |
 | ------------ | --------- |
 | MSVC         | `/WX`     |
 | GNU or Clang | `-Werror` |

+If the compiler is simulating another compiler, determined by the existence of the [`CMAKE_CXX_SIMULATE_ID`](https://cmake.org/cmake/help/v3.21/variable/CMAKE_LANG_SIMULATE_ID.html) variable, it will use that variable to determine the warning flags.

-For compilers not listed in the table above, this function will trigger a fatal error indicating that the compiler is unsupported.
+For compilers not listed in the table above, this function will trigger a fatal error, indicating that the compiler is unsupported.

 ### `target_check_warning`